tarynpatterson/nashville-businesses-in-black-communities/README.md

 *Back to [Contents](#Contents)*

 ### **Use Case Scenario 1**
-An auto machanic has been primarily working out of her home garage, but is looking to expand to add a Black-owned brick and mortar location in her community.
+An auto mechanic has been primarily working out of her home garage, but is looking to expand to add a Black-owned brick and mortar location in her community.
 She lives in the South Antioch, Tennessee area, near census tract 156.30.
 She uses the dashboard "type" drop-down menu to first get an idea of where auto services are located in predominantly Black communities.

 ![Auto Services Search](https://github.com/tarynpatterson/nashville-businesses-in-black-communities/blob/main/images/auto%20services.PNG)